David Gorski

-David Henry Gorski is an American surgical oncologist, professor of surgery at Wayne State University School of Medicine, and a surgical oncologist at the Barbara Ann Karmanos Cancer Institute, specializing in breast cancer surgery.
-He is an outspoken skeptic, and a critic of alternative medicine and the anti-vaccination movement.
-He is the author of the blog Respectful Insolence, and the managing editor of the website Science-Based Medicine.
+David Henry Gorski is an American surgical oncologist and professor of surgery at Wayne State University School of Medicine.
+He specializes in breast cancer surgery at the Karmanos Cancer Institute.
+Gorski is an outspoken skeptic and critic of alternative medicine and the anti-vaccination movement.
+He writes as Orac at Respectful Insolence and as himself at Science-Based Medicine, where he is the managing editor.